 Snowdrops at Cotswold Wildlife Park

-During the winter months, the snowdrops at Cotswold Wildlife Park burst into picture-perfect bloom, with around 30 different varieties to spot in its distinguished winter garden and adjacent woodland by the owl enclosures, as well as natural growers in the West Meadow near the rhino paddock.
+There are around 30 different varieties of snowdrop to see in its winter garden and adjacent woodland by the owl enclosures, as well as natural growers in the West Meadow near the rhino paddock.